-Always keep your VPN, anti-virus and other malware protection up to date and use reputable products.
-This will help protect you from crypto jacking.
+Always keep your VPN, anti-virus, and other malware protection up to date and use reputable products.
+This will help protect you from crypto-jacking.
 Also, use both an ad blocker and an anti-crypto mining extension such as MinerBlock.

-If you are doing high value or high-security transactions, consider using a multi-signature address.
+If you are doing a high value or high-security transactions, consider using a multi-signature address.
 This is generally only used by businesses who can give the keys to multiple staff.
 However, it can greatly increase security if you can do it.

 Consider the security of your OS.
 Using an OS like Linux to keep computers free from viruses and malware is also good.